daryamakavchik/lubimovka/README.md

 ## Description
 This landing page is a portfolio project created as an assignment for [Yandex.Practicum](https://practicum.yandex.com/web/ "Web Development Program").
-"Lubimovka" is a nonprofit annual festival for Russian speaking playwrights from Russia or any other country of the world.
-Every year Lyubimovka holds a selection of new plays written by both beginners and recognized Russian-speaking authors.
-Its goal is to enable novice authors to find their voice and be heard.
+"Lubimovka" is a nonprofit annual festival for Russian speaking playwrights from anywhere in the world.
+Every year Lubimovka holds a selection of new plays written by both beginners and recognized Russian-speaking authors.
+Its goal is to give voice to novice authors and make them heard.

 The project was designed to practice teamwork, hone responsive layout skills and add interactivity to interface elements.